Run an update on a Delta Live Tables pipeline

 The Refresh selection button displays the number of selected tables in parentheses.

-To reprocess data that has already been ingested for the selected tables, click Blue Down Caret next to the Refresh selection button and click Full Refresh selection.
+To reprocess data already ingested for the selected tables, click Blue Down Caret next to the Refresh selection button and click Full Refresh selection.

 Start a pipeline update for failed tables